Moving work and the changes that come with it

 The University has decided to use an Expression of Interest (EOI) process to facilitate how the new central teams are staffed through each phase.
 Through this process, eligible employees will be able to express interest (transfer) into a central team role where they will continue to complete similar work within the new structure.

-The staffing process is designed to retain University employees and provide opportunities for growth for those who currently support this work.
-EOI is a lateral transfer and not follow the traditional posting and interview process.
-Additionally, employees impacted by the work moving but not eligible to express interest will receive priority consideration in the application process.
+The EOI process is designed to retain University employees and provide opportunities for growth for those who currently support this work.
+These will be lateral transfers and not a traditional posting and interview process.

 FAQ's: Staffing and Expression of Interest